hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

 non-Connect connections.
 To restrict access to only Connect-authorized clients, any listeners should bind to localhost only (such as `127.0.0.1`).

+The service name registered in Consul will be set to the name of the first container in the Pod.
+This can be customized with the `consul.hashicorp.com/connect-service` annotation.
+If using ACLs, this name must be the same as the Pod's `ServiceAccount` name.

 ### Connecting to Connect-Enabled Services

 The example pod specification below configures a pod that is capable